make4all/psst/README.md

 Start a compile watch of the library build and tests for iterative development.

-## yarn pretify
+## yarn prettify

-Run Prietter and format source files.
+Run Prettier and format source files.

 ## bundling